Grave Reality of Dying Infographic

 Whether you see working into your retirement as a positive step or something you’d rather avoid, the simple fact is that you are the only one who can choose when to retire.
 Default retirement age has been abolished in the UK and although some workplaces can set their own compulsory retirement ages (providing they can provide solid justification for it) you are now in control of when you give up work.

 Only you know when this time is and one should never give up work because they feel pressured to.
-Only retire when you are ready to and remember that you may choose to change employment, work part-time or even fulfill a voluntary position if you want to remain active but don’t want to continue in your current job or on your current work schedule.
+Only retire when you are ready to and remember that you may choose to change employment, work part-time or even fulfil a voluntary position if you want to remain active but don’t want to continue in your current job or on your current work schedule.